*This is a guest blog by Tanya Marsh. The views expressed in this guest blog do not necessarily reflect the views and opinions of the TalkDeath team.

 The answer, sadly, is no.

-But WHY Can’t I Have a Tibetan Sky Burial?
+Can I Have a Tibetan Sky Burial?

 Okay, sure, but how would they find out if I did something different?